Xacfran/antimicrobial_peptides_chiroptera/README.md

 done
 ```

-# Annotate proteins with defensin subfamilies
+# ANNOTATE PROTEINS WITH DEFENSINS SUBFAMILIES

 The Interpro output doesn't exactly states which defensin subfamilies I may have retrieved, thus, I blasted the dataset I used to predict AMPs in ampir to get functional names of the proteins.